-For qualifying participating life insurance business and qualifying adjustable products as defined in section 1.3 of this guideline, the factor for a guarantee period of less than five years must be used.
+For qualifying participating life insurance business and qualifying adjustable products as defined in section 1.3, the factor for a guarantee period of less than five years must be used.

 For current premium rates that are less than the maximum guaranteed premium rates, the guarantee term is that applicable to the current rates.